 Ringly raised its $1 million seed round last August, which First Round Capital led with additional participation from Andreessen Horowitz, Matt Wyndowe, The Social+Capital Partnership, MESA+, Brooklyn Bridge Ventures, and Serkan Piantino.

-The Social+Capital Partnership is a stage agnostic, multi hundred million dollar fund focused on backing exceptional entrepreneurs in the areas of healthcare, education, financial services and internet technologies.
-The Partnership’s... read more »
+The Social+Capital Partnership is a stage agnostic, multi hundred million dollar fund focused on backing exceptional entrepreneurs in the areas of healthcare, education, financial services a...
+All The Social+Capital Partnership news »

 Brooklyn Bridge Ventures is a seed stage investor.
 That typically means pre-revenue, pre-Powerpoint, pre-business plan, and even pre-product.
-That means there’s a lot of risk, a lot of potential, a lot of unknowns, and companies need... read more »
+That means there’s a lot of risk, a lot of pot...
+All Brooklyn Bridge Ventures news »